-We introduced the vector potential as a mathematical tool to write Maxwells equations in a Lorentz covariant form.
-However, the vector field $A^{\mu}$ is not just an alternative formulation, but the only correct way to implement the Maxwell equation in quantum mechanics.
+We introduced the vector potential as a mathematical tool to write Maxwell's equations in a Lorentz covariant form.
+However, the vector field $A^{\mu}$ is not just an alternative formulation.
+It is the only correct way to implement the Maxwell equations in quantum mechanics.
 The gauge freedom may seem an undesirable feature now, but will turn out to be a fundamental concept in our description of interactions.